hoppula/cerebellum-react/README.md

 # Cerebellum React helpers

-This package contains `render-client` and `render-server` methods that you can use to create suitable cerebellum render methods for React.
+This package contains `route-handler`, `render-client` and `render-server` methods that you can use to create suitable Cerebellum route handler and render methods for a React app.

+## route-handler

-## Component static methods
+### Component static methods

-render-client & render-server bring some really useful static methods for your route components.
+When using `route-handler` in conjunction with `render-client` and `render-server` you get some really useful static methods for your route components.

+`route-handler` checks if your route returns a React component that defines `title` and `stores` properties and then returns it to be handled by `render-client` and `render-server`.

 ### Component.title(storeProps, request)